-Data from 30 cruises that used CRM/RM for quality control of nutrient concentrations in seawater were used to obtain an accurate picture of the spatial distribution of nutrient concentrations in the ocean.
-The correction factors for those cruises were set to 1.00 because comparability of nutrient concentrations was ensured (Sato et al., 2010).
+Data from 30 cruises that used CRM/RM for quality control of nutrient concentrations in seawater were used to obtain an accurate baseline of the spatial distribution of nutrient concentrations in the ocean.
+The correction factors for those cruises were set to 1.00, indicating no adjustment is applied, because comparability of nutrient concentrations was ensured (Sato et al., 2010).

-For oxygen data, the factors for 30 cruises were assumed to be 1.00 because gridded data of dissolved oxygen are aimed to be traceable to a set of data obtained from 30 key cruises.
+For oxygen data, the factors for 30 cruises were assumed to be 1.00 because gridded data of dissolved oxygen are aimed at being consistent with the data obtained from 30 key cruises.